joergelp/IO2_Documentation/MOOC2/Development/Architecture/README.md

 The goal of JuezLTI is to provide assessment of exercises in a wide range of languages used in computing within the LMS.
 To attain this goal JuezLTI relies on a combination of features:
-1.the interoperability with the LMS provided by the TSUGI framework;
+1. the interoperability with the LMS provided by the TSUGI framework;
-2.a modular design allowing the incorporation of evaluators for new domains; 3.a generic feedback system to help students to overcome their difficulties;
+2. a modular design allowing the incorporation of evaluators for new domains;
+3. a generic feedback system to help students to overcome their difficulties;
 4. a centralized repository of exercises from where they can be exported and imported.

 ![JuezLTI Components](JuezLTI_Components.svg)